 Q: What if the one basic requirement for boundaries?

-If you are a co-dep, then there’s a good chance you’re a people-pleaser (P-P) – who will do anything at all, no matter how humiliating & self-destructive – to keep others attached to us.
-Many ‘experts’ warn that being too nice will lead to a loss of self-worth – implying you had one at sometime in the past.
+As co-dependents we are people-pleaser (P-P) – who will do anything at all, no matter how humiliating & self-destructive – to keep others attached to us.
+Many ‘experts’ warn that being too nice will lead to a loss of self-worth – implying we had it at sometime in the past.
 This may be true in some cases, but not for most ACoAs.
-People-pleasing is rooted in & springs out of a lack of healthy core & basic self-esteem – to start with.
-ARTICLE: “The People-Pleasing Pattern”
+People-pleasing is rooted in & springs out of a lack of healthy core & genuine self-esteem – to start with.

 Being “too nice” can backfire